 If you’re planning on being approved as and serving as a foster parent in California, you’ll probably still want to know how much reimbursement you can expect to receive to help offset some of the costs of raising your foster child.

 In this article, we answer some of the most common questions prospective foster parents have about much they can expect to get paid, how the amount is determined, and other incentives they might be given to help take some of the weight of raising a foster child off their shoulders.

-- How much do foster parents get paid monthly per child: Depending on the county where you’re licensed as a foster parent, the reimbursement package ranges from $25 to $30 per day for each child.
+- How much do foster parents get paid monthly per child: Depending on the county where you’re licensed as a foster parent, the foster care reimbursement package ranges from $25 to $30 per day for each child.
 This amount increases if you’re fostering a child with additional needs.

 - When do the payments start coming in: It usually takes a few weeks for the first payment to arrive, but that depends on the day the child was placed in your home.
 If you are with a Foster Family Agency (FFA), the counties generally send checks to the FFA around the initial 15 days of the month, so it could be that you have to wait a few weeks.
 Once the first payment arrives, you can expect to get a paycheck once every month to cover the essential needs of the child(ren) in your home.

 - Take advantage of the cost-saving opportunities available to you: We know that bringing up a child today is an expensive affair.
 The state tries to soften the impact on your finances even further by giving valuable tax breaks to foster parents.
 There are also programs offering free stuff like clothing for foster children.